tsfloss/Gym-Taxi-v3/README.md

 ```

 ## Technical Information
+The environment is solved using a Q Learning implementation.
+The model performs random actions decreasingly often as a means of exploration.

-After 100000 episodes the model is definitely done training and subsequent test results are:
+After 100000 episodes the model is certainly done training and subsequent test results are:

 ```
 Average amount of steps: 13.07659